prantlf/graphviz-webcomponent/README.md

 #### Events

-Whenever the content of the editor changes, the custom event `input` with the source script as details will be triggered on the element.
+Whenever the content of the editor changes, the custom event `update` with the source script as details will be triggered on the element.
 The attribute `value` will contain the latest editor content.

 ## IntelliSense